ambienthex/covid-19-stats/README.md

 ![image](https://raw.githubusercontent.com/ambienthex/covid-19-stats/master/deaths.png)

 # Assumption
-**On March 3rd, 2020**, Steve Goodman, a professor of epidemiology at Stanford University, said “The infection numbers are almost meaningles.
-There is a huge reservoir of people who have mild cases, and would not likely seek testing, he says.
-The rate of increase in positive results reflect a mixed-up combination of increased testing rates and spread of the virus.".
+**On March 3rd, 2020**, Steve Goodman, a professor of epidemiology at Stanford University, said, “The infection numbers are almost meaningless.
+There is a huge reservoir of people who have mild cases, and would not likely seek testing.
+The rate of increase in positive results reflect a mixed-up combination of increased testing rates and spread of the virus."

-Was thinking maybe the infection data could be considered in the forecast somehow, but it seems Dr. Fauci's estimate of 100,000 to 200,000 deaths appears to be based on a linear regression of the death numbers.
+It was my speculation that perhaps the infection data could be considered in the forecast somehow, but it seems that Dr. Fauci's estimate of 100,000 to 200,000 deaths appears to be based on a linear regression of the death numbers.
 Death seems to be the only absolute when forecasting if the infection data is almost meaningless.

-Even though a Facebook Prophet forecast with the John Hopkins case data set and the prediction of 100,000 to 200,000 deaths is in line, I'm a little more optimistic that doctors will find treatments that work.
+Even though a Facebook Prophet forecast with the John Hopkins case data set and the prediction of 100,000 to 200,000 deaths is in line, I'm slightly more optimistic that given time, doctors will find treatments that work.
 Maybe as more people gain some kind of immunity to the virus after falling ill and recovering, the infection rate will drop.
 My optimistic guesstimate forecast ignoring the forecast results is 50,000 to 100,000 U.S. deaths if the hospitatls are not overwhelmed and doctors and healthcare workers do not fall ill.

 **Source**: https://www.bloomberg.com/opinion/articles/2020-03-28/confirmed-coronavirus-cases-is-an-almost-meaningless-metric